 When trying to design any training regimen, one must take into account several things, such as maintaining consistent overall training volume between days, balancing between the amount of time spent training each muscle group and also paying attention to the overlap and synergy that the exercises complement each other while they contribute to the total training volume.

-For example, when one performs 5 relatively heavy sets of bench presses for 5 reps, he/she has been stressing the triceps and the anterior (front) deltoids, so when it’s time to perform 5 sets of a certain shoulder exercise or 5 sets of a triceps exercise, the triceps and shoulders have received the stress from the total volume of 15 sets.
+For example, when one performs 5 relatively heavy sets of bench presses for 5 reps, they has been stressing the triceps and the anterior (front) deltoids, so when it’s time to perform 5 sets of a certain shoulder exercise or 5 sets of a triceps exercise, the triceps and shoulders have received the stress from the total volume of 15 sets.

 The reason why a push/pull/legs training split is so efficient is that the body is practically split into 3 parts, in terms of movement:

-1. Upper-body movements which move the resistance away from the center of the body.
+- Upper-body movements which move the resistance away from the center of the body.

-2. Upper-body movements which move the resistance towards the center of the body.
+- Upper-body movements which move the resistance towards the center of the body.

-3. Movements that engage the leg muscles.
+- Movements that engage the leg muscles.

 The reasoning behind this split is that there’s so much overlap in these groups of muscles that any lifter can do a relatively small number of exercises and cause maximal muscle growth rate.

 The aforementioned overlap causes a so-called “overlap effect” between the muscle groups involved in the heavy compound exercises.
 After doing chin-ups and rows, your biceps will already be warmed up and get an anabolic boost from the extra stress.

 The same applies to the bicep tendons after all the pull work that you do on a back day.
 Working out 3 days a week on this type of split will give you superior gains compared to those who split their training into 5 separate parts because of the added recovery time.

 Below, the basic routine is outlined.
 It’s logical to strip all things down to the basics since it forces us to think about what works best for us and how to design our own program.

 This routine is as simple as it gets: you do it 3 days per week, 3 exercises per day, and that is without counting a selected few accessory exercises you’ll want to throw in, one or two after each workout, such as some neck or grip work, rotator cuff work etc.

 It’s always recommended that you take a rest day between workouts.
 For the majority of people the push/pull/legs routine should be done thrice a week, and at best every other day, in a continuous on/off cycle, thus training each muscle group once every 5 days.

 The reason why this protocol has gained such a cult following is that it’s been proven to offer the best compromise between strength and hypertrophy training which works best for most people.

 The most popular of the 5×5 training variations is the Bill Starr 3-day full-body routine from 1976.
 In the years to come, Mark Rippetoe’s Starting Strength, Madcow’s 5×5 and Stronglifts have emerged which have re-popularized this routine which packs huge slabs of muscle on lifters in a relatively short amount of time.

 This basically means that the as the total volume in a given workout session increases, the frequency of those sessions would have to be lowered in order to accommodate for the added inroad into your recovery ability which the increased training volume has made.

 For example, the push/pull/legs routine can be done only every 3 days (which means training each body part once every 7 days) or by shuffling them around by doubling them up on a 4-day a week rotation (training each body part every 5 days):